SanderMertens/flecs/docs/Queries.md

 E7      | Position           | 10
 E8      | Position           | 11

 To make sure a query iterates the entities in the right order, it will iterate entities in the ordered tables to determine the largest slice of ordered entities in each table, which the query will iterate in order.
-Slices are precomputed during the sorting step, which means that the performance of query iteration is similar to a regular iteration.
-For the above set of entities, these slices would look like this:
+Slices are computed during the sorting step.
+For the above set of entities slices would look like this:

 Table              | Slice
 -------------------|-------